info@cybrocompany.com

 example.com → 93.184.216.34

 This happens so fast that users never notice it.
+But when DNS fails, nothing works —

-But when DNS fails, nothing works — even if the website itself is fine.
+even if the website itself is fine.

-From experience, many “site down” issues are actually DNS misconfigurations, not server problems.
+From experience, many “site down” issues are actually DNS misconfigurations,

 The Request Reaches the Server